kgateway-dev/kgateway/docs/content/operations/upgrading/canary.md

 ### Upgrade Gloo Edge Federation {#canary-upgrade-fed}

-You can upgrade Gloo Edge Federation in a canary model in version 1.13 or later.
-In [Gloo Edge Federation]({{< versioned_link_path fromRoot="/guides/gloo_federation/" >}}), you have a management cluster that runs Gloo Edge Federation (and optionally, other Enterprise components).
-Then you register remote clusters with Gloo Edge Enterprise.

-In the canary upgrade model, you start with an previous version of Gloo Edge Federation in your management cluster that manages one or more remote Gloo Edge instances.
-To test a new version, you install the new version of Gloo Edge Federation in a new namespace on the management cluster.
-Then, you install one or more Gloo Edge instances at the new version in remote test clusters, register the new clusters, and check your setup.
-Finally, you deregister the remote clusters from the previous version of Gloo Edge Federation and uninstall the previous Gloo Edge Federation version from the management cluster.
+In the canary upgrade model for Gloo Edge Federation, you start with an existing version of Gloo Edge Federation in your management cluster that manages one or more remote Gloo Edge instances.
+To test a new version, you install the canary version of Gloo Edge Federation in a new namespace on the management cluster.
+Then, you install one or more Gloo Edge instances that run the canary version in remote test clusters, register the test clusters, and check your setup.
+Finally, you deregister the remote test clusters from the previous version of Gloo Edge Federation, and uninstall the previous Gloo Edge Federation version from the management cluster.

 1. Set your Gloo Edge license key in an environment variable.
 If you do not have a license key, [request a Gloo Edge Enterprise trial](https://www.solo.io/gloo-trial).
    ```sh